tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 <a href="http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi"><img src="{{ "/images/restapicourse/yourdocsucks.png" | prepend: site.baseurl }}" alt="Your API documentation sucks" /></a>

-## REST APIs are taking off in a huge way
+## Since 2005, REST APIs are taking off in a huge way

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
 Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalance of web APIs.